GabrielSlima/Movie-trailer-WEBSITE/README.md

 1. A new file called "filmes.html" will be created, open it and apreciate

 > REMEMBER, YOU NEED INTERNET CONNECTION TO SEE IMAGES AND TRAILERS OF THE MOVIES STORED
+## HOW TO CONTRIBUTE
+You can find more instructions, if you're a beginner of **how to contriute** in this file: https://github.com/HiroTatsuo/Movie-trailer-WEBSITE/blob/master/CONTRIBUTING.md

+If you wanna something more details you can see this tutorial on YouTube: https://www.youtube.com/watch?v=MnCfVxSw3ak

 ## LICENSE